 Translation Vs Interpretation: Should you see them in binaries?

 Translation, as well as interpretation services, should not be seen in binary terms.
 Instead, the consonance of these two ensures a smooth and sailing experience for the user.
-In the internet age, it is pretty essential to understand that all the four Ts of translation and interpretation yield maximum benefits when they are used in consonance and not separately.
+In the internet age, it is pretty essential to understand that all four Ts of translation and interpretation yield maximum benefits when they are used in consonance and not separately.
 When all these five components come together, they form concrete foundations for the localization of websites and apps.

 AI-powered tools like Mox Veda and Mox Wave serve this need of industries and companies looking to expand their footfall across continents and different linguistic regions.
 These tools leave no room for linguistic ambiguity regarding the translation, interpretation, and localization services.